 Campers and RV enthusiasts take note: The Coleman RoadTrip LXE is designed with you in mind.
 Many owners say it's extremely versatile, especially if you buy the griddle and stove-grate add-ons, it will cook your morning pancakes and coffee as well as a hearty steak dinner.
-Still, some complain that it fires up too hot, so you can't cook with the lid down, and some say it's hard to clean.
+Still, some complain that it fires up too hot, so you may not be able to cook with the lid down, and a few say it's hard to clean.

-Easy to transport, hard to clean.
-One of the features reviewers like best about this portable Coleman grill is how easily and compactly it folds up.
-Many also say the grill is simple to set up, taking just seconds, according to one user.
+Easy to transport.
+One of the features reviewers like best about this portable Coleman RoadTrip LXE grill is how easily and compactly it is to set up and take down, and how easy it is to transport on its small wheels.
 The pullout shelves and built-in hooks for utensils also earn praise.
-Nevertheless, some say that the top-locking mechanism is poorly designed, and grates can spill out when you move the grill.
-In addition, a majority of users say the grill is difficult to clean.
+A few say the top-locking mechanism can be tricky to operate and some say it unlatches too easily and the grates can spill out when you move the grill.
+Many say the grill is difficult to clean, but others say it's easy if you're conscientious about cleaning after each use.
 Several recommend lining the base of the grill with foil to make cleaning easier.

-Heat intensity sparks concerns.
-Many users find the LXE's heat level excessively high.
-In fact, one user calls the three heat settings "high, extra high, and nuclear."
-Many report that cooking with the lid down resulted in a melted handle or warped lid.
-Some also say grease fires have occurred, and one reports a propane leak that resulted in flames coming out the front of the grill.
+Good reviews for safety.
+We found very few complaints about safety with the Coleman RoadTrip LXE gas grill.
+There are a few who say the heat level is excessively high, with one calling the three heat settings "high, extra high, and nuclear," but more reviewers say it's fine -- at least one says the heat is too low.
+Some report that cooking with the lid down resulted in a melted handle or warped lid.
+A handful complain that grease fires have occurred, but other reviewers imply that may be tied to not being conscientious about cleaning or overloading the grill.
 The owners manual lists several safety instructions, which include opening the lid when lighting; regularly checking for gas leaks and blockages in the burner tubes; and making sure the grease pan is empty at startup.

 No complaints about price.
-The LXE's $150 price tag draws neither praise nor complaints from reviewers; nevertheless, the durability of the grill and its components is a common topic for discussion.
-Many users say the LXE is strong and durable, and they compliment its heavy-duty construction.
-A few, however, report rusting.
+For its size and convenience users agree that the Coleman RoadTrip LXE's $150 price tag is a good value, especially considering that it can be used as both a primary and a portable grill.
+Most users say the LXE is strong and durable, and they compliment its heavy-duty construction.
+A few others report rusting.
 Maintenance includes cleaning the grates and drip tray after every use.
 Coleman also recommends not leaving the grill outside in inclement weather.
 The LXE carries a three-year warranty.

-The LXE garners about 35 reviews on Walmart.com, earning an average rating of 4.8 out of 5 stars.
+The Coleman RoadTrip LXE garners about 85 reviews on Walmart.com, earning an average rating of 4.8 out of 5 stars.
 Most praise its ease of use and say it folds up nicely, although one says the top does not lock effectively and the grill is difficult to clean.